-Able to withstand operating temperatures of up to 70ºC, PET-G is commonly used for end-use parts that need good mechanical and thermal strength.
-PET-G is also commonly used for its strong water and moisture resistance, making it an ideal material for water-tight materials and waterproof functions.
+For instance, it can withstand operating temperatures of up to 70ºC.
+Its common use is for end-use parts that need good mechanical and thermal strength.
+Furthermore, PET-G is used for its strong water and moisture resistance, making it an ideal material for water-tight materials and waterproof functions.

 ABS (acrylonitrile butadiene styrene) is a commonly used thermoplastic filament that is popular among professional printers due to its stiffness and heat resistance.
 This 3D printing filament is frequently used for prints that will undergo high-stress applications, like heat or impact.

 ABS is a great option for a heat resistant 3D filament, as it can withstand temperatures of up to 100ºC.
-Along with being heat resistant, it is also water-resistant and impact-resistant, even at low temperatures (-10ºC).
+Besides being heat resistant, it is also water-resistant and impact-resistant, even at low temperatures (-10ºC).